 Have a burning question about Snap Backup?
 This is the place to look for answers.
-If your question is not answered here, feel free to use the feedback form.
+If your question is not answered here, feel free create an issue to ask it on GutHub

 incremental | bit | restore | disk | mac | usb | cd | copy | profiles | filters | automatic | languages | zip | freeze | 4gb | upgrade | free